History, tourist information, and nearby accommodation

 Penzance has been called the "capital of the Land's End peninsula", a tribute to its traditional position of importance in the region.
 Most people are familiar with the town as the setting for the Gilbert and Sullivan comic opera, The Pirates of Penzance.

 The name "Penzance" comes from the Cornish for "Holy Headland", a reference to the early Christian chapel established on the headland to the west of the harbour, on the site now occupied by St. Mary's Church.

-The harbour itself is divided in two sections; a tidal section and a closed, or floating harbour.
-During the summer months the Scillonian III ferry makes regular sailings from Penzance to the Isles of Scilly.
+The harbour itself is divided into two sections; a tidal section and a closed, or floating harbour.
+During the summer months, the Scillonian III ferry makes regular sailings from Penzance to the Isles of Scilly.

 The town itself is set back from the harbour.
 Chapel Street, one of the two main streets, leads from the harbour to the town, and lining the street are most of the town's buildings of historical interest.
 The Union Hotel was the site where the news of Nelson's victory at Trafalgar was first announced.
 Older still is the Turk's Head Inn, the site of a public house since the 13th century.

 The Nautical Museum on Chapel Street houses fascinating relics recovered from shipwrecks along the coast, and there are many more relics and memorabilia on display at the Admiral Benbow restaurant.
 The house where the Bronte family lived before moving to Yorkshire and lasting literary fame can be seen.

 Chapel Street runs into Market Jew Street, which has nothing whatever to do with Judaism; the name is a contraction of the Cornish words for "Thursday Market".
 Standing in Market Jew Street is a statue to native son Sir Humphrey Davy, inventor of the miner's safety lamp.